SQLite LAG() Function

 • First, the PARTITION BY clause divided the rows in the result set by customer Id into partitions.

-• Second, the ORDER BY clause specified in the OVER clause specified order the rows in each partition by year before the LAG() function was applied.
+• Second, the ORDER BY clause specified in the OVER clause specified the order of the rows in each partition by year before the LAG() function was applied.

 • The LAG() function is applied to each partition separately and the calculation was restarted for each partition.